News / Analysis

 US indices are up between 1/3 and 1/2 per cent after House Speaker Nancy Pelosi told Bloomberg last night that she was “optimistic” about a COVID relief bill.

-Chicago Fed head Charles Evans yesterday said he expects unemployment to return to 5.5% by the end of 2021.
+Chicago Fed head Charles Evans yesterday said he expects unemployment to The benefit one receives on an investment. to 5.5% by the end of 2021.